- This event has passed.

 Erin Thom is a violist from Mequon, WI, currently completing her Master’s degree in Music Performance at the University of Massachusetts in Amherst.
 She studied violin and viola performance at the University of Wisconsin in Eau Claire and her primary teachers include Nobuyoshi Yasuda, Molly Gebrian, Ronald Gorevic, and Kathryn Lockwood.
 While Studying at the University of Wisconsin, she was a recipient of the Eileen Cohen String Quartet scholarship from 2018-2019 and an ORSP research grant to study the life and works of Dmitri Shostakovich at the International Music Festival of the Adriatic in 2016.
 Currently, she is a Teaching Assistant to professor Kathryn Lockwood at UMass, working in a string quartet and managing social media for the UMass string program.
 Most recently, she has become a host of the music podcast, Out of Tune, with Victoria Senko and Rebeca Rathlef.

-UVMC is supported in part by a grant from the New Hampshire State Council on the Arts and the National Endowment for the Arts.
+UVMC is supported in part by a grant from the New Hampshire State Council on the Arts and the National Endowment for the Arts, and from the Associated Chamber Music Players.